austral-electronics/ThunderballH7/README.md

     - Press "space" in the serial console
     - You must see :
         - the time evolve
-        - a toggle on the backlight
+        - a toggle on the logo backlight  (Warning : There is another backlight toggle on CANbus Sentence Reception)
         - a toggle on the COM1 CTS

  - **Test COM2 to COM5 in RS422/RS485 mode**